imagingbook/gopro-file-renamer/README.md

 ![img.png](docs/images/renamer-gui-data.png)

-Click `Find` to select the start (root) directory of your GoPro files, then press `Start` to run the renamer.
+* Click `Find` to select the start (root) directory of your GoPro files.
+* Activate `Recursive` to see all renaming actions without actually modifying any files.
-Activate `Dry run only` to see all renaming actions whithout actually modifying any files.
+* Activate `Dry run only` to see all renaming actions without actually modifying any files.
+* Click `Rename Files` to start renaming GoPro files.
+* Click `Revert Files` to restore GoPro files to their original names.
+* Use `Clear Output` to clear the console.
-Use `Quit` to exit the program.
-A protocol is output to the console.
+* Use `Quit` to exit the program.

 ## Run in command window or shell